 <head> <meta name="description" content="This is an example of a meta description.
 This will often show up in search results."></head>

-The meta description should be able to provide the search engine visitors a brief description of what they’ll find if they click through to your website.
+The meta description should be able to provide the search engine visitors with a brief description of what they’ll find if they click through to your website.
 This is what the meta description of our website looks like:

-Rank Math makes it very easy to pen down the meta descriptions and to do so head over to your post, click on Edit Snippet and add your meta-description as shown below:
+Rank Math makes it very easy to pen down the meta descriptions, and to do so, head over to your post, click on Edit Snippet and add your meta-description as shown below:

-Why Are Meta Descriptions Important?
+2 Why Are Meta Descriptions Important?

-- Meta descriptions impact a page’s CTR (click-through-rate) on Google which can positively impact a page’s ability to rank.
+- Meta descriptions impact a page’s CTR (click-through rate) on Google, which can positively impact a page’s ability to rank.

 - If the written meta descriptions work wonders for visitors, the benefits from a search engine optimization point of view follow naturally.